 Tiny homes are all the rage right now.
 They allow people to reduce their living expenses, giving them the financial freedom to do more.
 They are also small and mobile, giving them the physical freedom to move wherever they like at a moment’s notice.
 Plus, many of the designs used to create tiny homes are very stylish, giving people new ideas about how to live large by living small.

 You may not think much about the windows in your tiny home since there isn’t a lot of wall space to put them on and since your energy costs are already low.
 But the type of windows you hang can have a big impact on the look and functionality of your tiny home.
-Here are just a few of the ways that your choice of windows can influence your tiny home:
+Here are just a few of the ways that your choice for tiny house windows can influence your tiny home:

-Lower Energy Usage
+* Lower Energy Usage:

 Don’t rest on your tiny home’s laurels as far as energy usage is concerned.
 Sure, you’re going to consume less energy because your house is smaller, but you can reduce your usage even more by making the right choices for your home.
 The type of insulation you use, the appliances you choose, and the energy source for your home can all influence your energy costs.
 So can your windows.